Alex Kirilloff Player Props: Twins vs. Orioles

-On Saturday, Alex Kirilloff (hitting .355 in his past 10 games) and the Minnesota Twins face the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
-First pitch is at 2:10 PM ET.
+The Minnesota Twins, including Alex Kirilloff (.429 on-base percentage in past 10 games, 55 points above season-long percentage), battle starting pitcher Kyle Gibson and the Baltimore Orioles at Target Field, Sunday at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Orioles.
+He had a hitless showing in his previous game (0-for-2) against the Orioles.

 Alex Kirilloff Game Info & Props vs. the Orioles